SEE OUR PROGRAMS FOR EXCEPTIONAL PEOPLE

 The purpose of PEP is contained within our mission statement: to promote the independence, social interaction, and employment opportunities for individuals who live with intellectual disabilities.
-We provide an inclusive environment where members read, learn, exercise, work, and play with peers.
+We provide an inclusive environment where members read, learn, exercise, work, and engage with peers.

 We offer cooking classes to teach our members basic cooking skills to enable them to be as self sufficient as possible.
 Some of our members live on their own and this is an important skill for them to learn and understand.
 We offer instructions on microwaving as well as stove top cooking and oven usage.